kdeligiorgis/UWB_DWM1000/README.md

 # UWB_DWM1000

-Create a Real Time Location System (RTLS) using UWB technology, via DWM1000 transceivers from DecaWave and STM32 microcontrollers
+Creating a Real Time Location System (RTLS) using UWB technology, via DWM1000 transceivers from DecaWave and STM32 microcontrollers in custom board.

 ## Examples